wp-plugins/addon-so-widgets-bundle/readme.txt

 = Addon Widgets Customizations =

-Now each widget has it's stylying options within it same as Siteorigin Widgets.
+Now each widget has it's styling options within it same as Siteorigin Widgets.

 **Special thanks to SiteOrigin for the help in developing this plugin.**